influxdata/helm-charts/charts/chronograf/README.md

 ## Configure the chart

-Configurable parameters and descriptions for the Chronograf Helm chart are stored in `values.yaml` and listed in the table below.
+The following table lists configurable parameters, their descriptions, and their default values stored in `values.yaml`.

 | Parameter                    | Description                                                                                               | Default                                     |
 |:-----------------------------|:----------------------------------------------------------------------------------------------------------|:--------------------------------------------|